ZeynalliZeynal/ZeynalliZeynal/README.md

 # 💫 About Me:
 🔭 A fullstack (mostly frontend) developer.
-I’m currently working on a personal project - https://todoist-liard-alpha.vercel.app/
+I’m currently working on a personal (project)[https://todoist-liard-alpha.vercel.app]

 ## 🌐 Socials: